Team-Kujira/gov/README.md

   [cw4 spec](./packages/cw4/README.md).
 It handles elected membership, by admin or multisig.
   It fulfills all elements of the spec, including raw query lookups, and is designed to be used as a backing storage for [cw3 compliant contracts](./packages/cw3/README.md).

+- We remove the requirement of membership to create proposals, instead replacing it with a deposit requirement

+- We extend the proposal status to respoect a `Veto` result, subsequently burning the deposit if these conditions are met.

 ## Deployed Code